-Buying an automatic chicken coop is no rocket science if you know a few basic things about the features that are best to have in a product of this kind.
-Basically, we’re talking about a system that can open the doors of your chicken at a specific time of your choice.
+Buying an automatic chicken coop is not rocket science if you know a few basic things about the features that are best to have in a product of this kind.
+Basically, we’re talking about a system that can open the doors of your chicken coop at a specific time of your choice.

 One of the most important parts of an automatic system is the power source it comes with.
-Chicken coop doors with an automatic system can have one of four power sources: batteries, solar power, electricity, or a combination of two or three of these.
+Chicken coop doors with an automatic system can have one of four power sources – batteries, solar power, electricity, or a combination of two or three of these.
 The majority of chicken coop owners prefer to choose a battery-powered system because they don’t have electricity that goes all the way to the hen house.

 A battery-powered system can save you the trouble of having to add extra wires.
-Depending on the system you buy and what types of batteries it has, you can get about 6 months, maybe even 9 months of juice from a couple of 4 AA batteries.
+Depending on the system you buy and what types of batteries it has, you can get about 6 months, maybe even 9 months, of juice from a couple of 4 AA batteries.

 The second option for those who don’t have electricity near their chicken coops is to opt for solar-powered doors.
 The drawback is that you’d need plenty of sunlight in order for the batteries to fully charge every day, which could be a drawback if you live in a cloudy climate or during the winter when the days are shorter and scarce in sunlight.

-Control boxes for these kinds of products are based on two systems: light sensors and timers.
-Automatic chicken coop doors that have light sensors function similarly to solar-powered outdoor lights: the sensor will identify good or bad light conditions and can open and close the doors at dawn and dusk.
+Control boxes for these kinds of products are based on two systems – light sensors and timers.
+Automatic chicken coop doors that have light sensors function similarly to solar-powered outdoor lights – the sensor will identify good or bad light conditions and can open and close the doors at dawn and dusk.